Multiracial feminist theory

 Multiracial feminist theory is a theoretical framework that emerged from the scholarship and activism of women of color (WOC), gaining prominence during the second-wave feminist movement.
-This body of scholarship "does not offer a singular or unified feminism but a body of knowledge situating women and men in multiple systems of domination."
+Multiracial feminism has been described as a "liberation movement spearheaded by women of color" that focuses primarily on intersectional analysis and an international and multiracial approach to oppression.

 Overview

 Multiracial feminist theory is rooted in critiques of "normative accounts" of the second-wave feminist movement, which are criticized for predominately focusing on the experiences of white and middle-class women and failing to acknowledge women of color's contributions to women's liberation movements.

 This theory maintains that mainstream accounts of feminist activism do not adequately address the overlap between racism and misogyny in how women of color navigate oppression.
+This body of scholarship "does not offer a singular or unified feminism but a body of knowledge situating women and men in multiple systems of domination".

 Scholars and communities of women refer to multiracial feminist theory using different terms.
 For instance, Professor Chela Sandoval uses the term "U.S. Third World Feminisms," which aims to map out how social efforts of U.S. and global political opposition intersect.

 History

-First gaining momentum in the 1970s, multiracial feminism developed as a movement that analyzed racism, classism, and sexism as interlocking identities that constitute both privilege and oppression.
+First gaining momentum in the 1970s, multiracial feminism developed as a movement that analyzed race, class, and gender as interlocking identities that confer both privilege and oppression.
+Becky Thompson, Seung-kyung Kim, Carole McCann and other scholars have noted how second-wave feminism was inspired by other political movements in the 1960s and 1970s, such as the Black Power, New Left, and Civil Rights movements.